 Morphine was used to treat the same symptoms as opium as well as being prescribed for hangovers and even in the treatment of alcoholism when doctors thought morphine addiction was the lesser of two evils.
 It was also used during childbirth.

 Another important opium derivative was laudanum, which was a drinkable medicine made by dissolving opium in alcohol.
 It was commonly used as a sedative and painkiller to treat headaches, toothaches, heart ailments, insomnia, nerve pain, “female complaints”, and was added to cough syrup.
 Unfortunately, it was also utilized to commit suicide, especially among disillusioned prostitutes in Old West.
 Some of these included a 21-year old named Sallie Talbot in Cheyenne, Wyoming in 1873, Laura Steele in Virginia City, Nevada in 1875, and Ida Vernon, also of Virginia City, Nevada.

 A more well known name was that of Eleanor Dumont, better known as Madame Moustache, who was a gambler who worked the mining camps in Nevada, Montana, Arizona, and California.
 She died of an overdose after having suffered a large gambling loss in Bodie, California in 1879.
 Another was Mattie Blalock, who was either the common law wife or girlfriend of Wyatt Earp.
 She was known to have abused laudanum while she was with Earp and several years after he left her she took a lethal dose of laudanum and alcohol in 1888.
-It is not not whether it was suicide or an accident.
+It is not known whether it was suicide or an accident.